rahularepaka/blogs-markdown/README.md

 # Markdown Based Blogs
-This is repo for the mardown blogs which I maintain
+This is repo for the mardown blogs Archive.

+  ## License

+MIT License.
+Check out [LICENSE](./LICENSE) for more detail.